GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

 *   `fs.gs.batch.threads` (default: `15`)

     Maximum number of threads used to execute batch requests in parallel.
-The number of threads here control the concurrency of the GCS batched API (fs.gs.max.requests.per.batch) calls.
-These threads are used to execute the Class A and Free operations in GCS such as copy, list, delete etc. These operations are part of typical hdfs commands such as `hdfs mv` `hdfs cp`
+Each thread bacthes at most `fs.gs.max.requests.per.batch` Cloud Storage requests in a single batch request.
+These threads are used to execute the Class A, Class B and Free Cloud Storage operations as copy, list, delete, etc. These operations are part of typical `hdfs` CLI commands such as `hdfs mv`, `hdfs cp`, etc.

     Depending on the number of requests the connector evenly distributes the number of requests across batch threads.